Eco Camp Patagonia

 A stunning eco camp in the heart of Torres des Paine National Park.
 Accommodation is in unique domes.

-This wonderful safari ventures through stunning Torres del Paine National Park with expert guide and photographer, Diego Araya, one of the most qualified locals in terms in tracking, approximation and photography of the fauna in the region.
+This wonderful safari ventures through stunning Torres del Paine National Park with expert guides and photographers, some of which are the most qualified locals in terms in tracking, approximation and photography of the fauna in the region.
 Staying at the wonderful EcoCamp Patagonia, head out each day to explore the park in search of its wonderful wildlife and extraordinary landscapes.

 Arrive at Punta Arenas airport where you are met and transferred to Torres del Paine National Park.
 Depending on your arrival time, you may enjoy a leisurely tour of the national park, where you can admire the jaw dropping beauty of the snow-capped peaks, glacial blue lakes and get a glimpse of the first signs of wildlife – the guanaco, the favourite food of the elusive puma.